samuel-book/samuel_shap_paper_1/paper/3_results.md

 SHAP values provide the influence of each feature, as the change in log-odds of receiving thrombolysis.
 SHAP values expressed as log-odds are additive.

-Violin plots show the relationship between feature values and SHAP values for individual patients (the bar in each violin shows the median value).
+Violin plots show the relationship between feature values and SHAP values for individual patients.
 Key observations are:

 * Stroke type: As expected,  the SHAP values for stroke types effectively eliminated any chance of receiving thrombolysis for non-ischaemic (haemorrhagic) stroke.